uf-reef-avl/multilauncher/README.md

 **Passwords and Using RSA KEYS**

+-The "Use RSA Key" checkbox is used when a RSA key has been successfully pushed to all the remote robots and is used
+    to skip entering in all robot passwords for every launch.

 **PasswordWindow:**

 -When the PasswordWindow is displayed, the center will list all of the remote robots with a corresponding textfield